xue9230/mental_illness/README.md

  I try to anayze by countries and states
 # Project
 #
-Python code for this project call :final version.py,
+Python code for this project call :final version.py

-I upoad the final_project(data1202).py first, and update to define the function by using github desktop version, i can see all the file, but I cannot see the revise version from web version, so just inc case I upload my final version of my final project
+I upoad the final_project(data1202).py first, and update to define the function by using github desktop version, i can see all the file on the desktop verison, but I cannot see the update from web version, so just inc case I upload my final version of my final project

 # why do i choose the variable